-The entry to Universal Studios in Singapore can be purchased online on their official website.
+The entry to Universal Studios in Singapore can be purchased online either on their official website or websites such as Viator or GetYourGuide.
 For a one day pass, the entry ticket cost S$66 per person.
 The theme park is open between 12 PM and 7 PM Thursday to Sunday which may change.

 Ensure to check their website for up-to-date information on timings, ticket prices and availability.

 How to get to Universal Studios in Singapore?

 Singapore is accessible by many flight providers and the main and luxurious one is the Singapore Airlines.
 For a budgeted airline, you can look for Scoot.

 And from Singapore city, there are a number of ways the visitors can get to Universal Studios.

 - Drive – The Sentosa Island is around 10 minutes drive from Central Business District (CBD).
 If you drive, then the parking cost between S$6 and S$9 per entry.